 If you are concerned about having a large number of x-rays, you should talk to your doctor about it.
 You should also tell your doctor of previous x-rays you may have had.
 They may be useful for diagnosing, managing or treating your current condition.
 And they may mean that you do not need to have more x-ray tests.

 Some commercial companies offer ‘full body’ CT scans to the public.
 These generally cover your chest, abdomen and pelvis.
 These scans are likely to do more harm than good for people without medical symptoms.

 They may diagnose conditions which would never have caused you any problems and may lead to unnecessary treatment.
 A ‘full body’ CT scan also uses 500 times the amount of radiation of a single chest x-ray.
 This may be necessary for people with a genuine medical need.
 But for healthy individuals without medical symptoms, the risks generally outweigh the benefits.

 A sense of perspective

 We are exposed to radiation from natural sources every day.
 Radon gas from the earth’s crust contributes the largest amount of natural radiation to most people living in the UK.
 Cosmic rays from the sun, stars and outer space, natural radiation from the food we eat, the water we drink and the ground we walk on, also contribute to our natural exposure every day.

-Medical x-rays just add a small amount of extra radiation on top of this and can bring great benefits to patients, by leading to accurate diagnosis and effective treatment.
+Although medical x-rays add some extra radiation on top of this, they can also bring great benefits to patients, by leading to accurate diagnosis and effective treatment.